trojsten/paintgame/README.md

 ip address is `192.168.1.106`, connect to `192.168.1.106:5000`.)

-When all players who want to join have joined, you can start the game by connecting to the secret page `avadakedavra`.
-(In the above example, you would connect to `192.168.1.106:5000/avadakedavra`.)
+When all players who want to join have joined, you can start the game by connecting to the secret page `admin`.
+(In the above example, you would connect to `192.168.1.106:5000/admin`.)
 The game will then start in 3 seconds.

 ## Client screen